Cfoley23/100-Days-Of-Code/log.md

 **Thoughts:** Harder today because the blackjack program was more of a self guided tutorial.

 **Daily Work:** Added the beginnings of the blackjack game, and the ascii art file for the logo.

+###Day 09: January 9, 2021

+***Today's Progress:*** Worked on the beginning part of a Blackjack program.
+Created flowcharts to help visualize the program.
+Also learn about pseudocode.

+**Thoughts:** Learning how to utilize flowcharts to visualize a program that you are trying to create is a really helpful tool.

+**Daily Work:** blackjack2.py added in Month 01 Directory

+###Day 09: January 9, 2021

+***Today's Progress:*** Finished up the Blackjack project.
+Took some time to figure out things.

+**Thoughts:** Without a plan in place, larger coding projects would be an absolute disaster.
+I can see why flowcharts are useful for everyone involved with a project.

+**Daily Work:** blackjack2.py updated